Coronavirus: Kansas Becomes 1st State To End School Year — But May Not Be Last

 "This is a very sobering thing to say," Newsom added.
 "I don't want to mislead you."

-Trump announces temporary closure of U.S.-Canada border
+Temporary closure of U.S.-Canada border

 President Trump has announced that the border between the U.S. and Canada will be closed in an attempt to stem the spread of the novel coronavirus.
 The president announced the closure in a tweet posted Wednesday.